Rose1509/Drug_Labels_and_SideEffects/README.md

 - Error handling: If model fails to load or input is invalid, the API returns a clear JSON error response.

+### 7. Best-Model(Gradient-Boosting).ipynb

+- Chooses Gradient Boosting as the best performing model.

+- Retrains it on the full training dataset.

+- Saves the trained model using joblib for future inference.

+### 6. Infererence-best-model.ipynb

+- Loads the saved Gradient Boosting model

+- Demonstrates how to make predictions on new/unseen data

+- Explains each step of inference clearly

 ## 📊 Model Performance & Comparison
 During development, I experimented with several models to predict drug side effect severity and evaluated them on accuracy, log loss, and class-level metrics to determine the best approach.